Brakes

 Remove the rotor and spray the hub with brake cleaner to remove any debris.
 You may need to remove any rotor retaining screws using an impact driver (found in my special tools section) Once you remove the retaining screws, just throw them out.

-Slide on the new caliper and use a lug nut to hold it in place.
+Slide on the new rotor and use a lug nut to hold it in place.

 Slide the new pads into place.